zabojad/hxliff/readme.md

 ##Using Hxliff in javascript

- - Load the hxliff script into your current DOM document, for example with a <script> tag like this:
+ - Load the hxliff script into your current DOM document, for example with a &lt;script&gt; tag like this:

 ```
  <script type="text/javascript" src="http://localhost/accor/lib/hxliff.js"></script>